Skinflats Managed Realignment

 There are four blogs detailing the project delivery on the RSPB website:

-This project was co-funded by HLF through the IFLI programme and LIFE+ funding through the EcoCoLife programme.
+This project was co-funded by HLF through the IFLI programme and by the LIFE financial instrument of the European Community through EcoCoLife programme.